Space @ TU Darmstadt SoSe 2025

 Our Parabrakes will ensure that the otherwise violent initial recovery event will closer resemble a soft transition into falling under intended drogue descent velocity.

-After the parabrakes have done their job, a traditional, nosecone-ejetcted parachute system will ensure safe landing speeds.
+After the Parabrakes have done their job, a traditional, nosecone-ejetcted parachute system will ensure safe landing speeds.
 We choose the shock-cords, their lengths and plan the spatial use of the parachute-components.

 We actuate parachute deployment by puncturing CO2-Cartridges.
 See image below.